-Now living in Washington, DC, I was most recently a postdoc in the Entomology Department at the University of Kentucky in Lexington, I live in the “Horse Capital of the World.”
-Previously, I called Fargo, North Dakota home where I was a postdoc with Jason Harmon and Deirdre Prishmann-Voldseth at NDSU, and before that I finished my PhD in 2013 at the University of Wisconsin-Madison in the Gratton Lab.
+Now living in Washington, DC, I was most recently a postdoc in the Entomology Department at the University of Kentucky in the “Horse Capital of the World”, Lexington, Kentucky.
+Before that, I called Fargo, North Dakota home where I was a postdoc with Jason Harmon and Deirdre Prishmann-Voldseth at NDSU, and waayy back in 2013 I finished my PhD in 2013 at the University of Wisconsin-Madison in the Gratton Lab.

 When I am not in the field, lab, or office I seem to spend a lot of time visiting friends and family in the Midwest and beyond.
 I have pet interests in (military) history, transportation technology, and the trajectory of industrial society.